twistingmercury/heartbeat/example/readme.md

 You can customize the example application by modifying the following:

 - Dependencies: Add, remove, or modify the dependencies defined in the `main.go` file.
-- Handler Functions: Implement custom handler functions for your dependencies in the `main.go` file.
+- Handler Functions: Implement custom Handler functions for your dependencies in the `main.go` file.
 - Configuration: Update the configuration in the `docker-compose.yaml` file to match your environment.

 ## Contributing